 However, when an unmarried woman bears a child, the law does not presume anybody to be the father of the child.
 (That is true regardless of whether the woman is cohabiting with a man at the time of the birth.)
 It may occur that a man is at the hospital during the birth – and he may have there signed an Acknowledgement of Paternity and had his name placed upon the child’s Birth Certificate, identifying himself as the child’s father.
 In such events, the law regards that man only as the child’s “acknowledged father.”
 That is a low-level status of fatherhood under the law.
 Therefore, his right to be regarded as the father of the child for all legal purposes requires that his “paternity” (fatherhood) be judicially established in a paternity case.

-A Family Law Attorney Can Assist in Non-Parental Custody (Third-Party Custody)
+Our Experienced Family Law Attorneys Will Assist You With Non-Parental Custody (Third-Party Custody)

 There are a variety of reasons why someone other than a biological parent might petition the court for custody of a minor child.
 The biological parents might be deceased, in prison, addicted to drugs or alcohol, or homeless – or may have abandoned the child.
 In such instances where neither biological parent is available to exercise custody of the minor child, a friend or other family member might step forward to petition the court for custody of the child, so a to avoid having the child going into foster care.
 The case law describes the standard for seeking non-parental custody of a minor child as follows:

 We also note that the third party custody statutes place “a high threshold burden on a petitioner seeking non-parental custody.”
 To meet this heightened standard, a party seeking to interfere with a parent’s liberty interest in the custody of her children must show that the parent is either unfit or custody with the parent would result in actual detriment to the child’s growth and development.
 For the purposes of non-parental custody, our Supreme Court as stated, “A parent is unfit if he or she cannot meet a child’s basic needs.”